-From 2004, annual milk yields per animal are obtained by dividing the total milk produced by the total number of milking dairy cows and heifers.
+From 2004, annual milk yields per animal have been obtained by dividing the total milk produced by the total number of milking dairy cows and heifers.
 For all years, lactation length is assumed to be 280 days.
 In 1992, no productivity data was available at a territorial authority level and, therefore, trends were fitted to data from 1990-2008 to estimate data.

 Average liveweight data for dairy cows is obtained by taking into account the proportion of each breed in the national herd and its age structure based on data from the Livestock Improvement Corporation.
 Dairy cow liveweights are only available from the Livestock Improvement Corporation from 1996 onwards for six large livestock improvement regions, each comprising several regional councils.
 As there are 16 regional council regions, some regions have the same liveweight data as other regions.
-Due to the lack of liveweight data before 1996, for years in the time series before 1996, liveweights were estimated using the trend in liveweights from 1996 to 2008, together with data on the breed composition of the national herd.
+Due to the lack of liveweight data before 1996, liveweights prior to 1996 were estimated using the trend in liveweights from 1996 to 2008, together with data on the breed composition of the national herd.

-Dairy replacement animals (calves) at birth are assumed to be 9 per cent of the weight of the average cow and 90 per cent of the weight of the average adult cow at calving.
+Growing dairy replacement animals (calves) at birth are assumed to be 9 per cent of the weight of the average cow and reach 90 per cent of the weight of the average adult cow at calving (Clark et al, 2003).
 Growth between birth and calving (at two years of age) is divided into two periods: birth to weaning and weaning to calving.
-Higher growth rates are applied between births and weaning, when animals receive milk as part of their diet.
+Higher growth rates are applied between birth and weaning, when animals receive milk as part of their diet.
 Within each period, the same daily growth rate is applied for the entire length of the period.

-No data is available on the liveweights and performance of breeding bulls.
-An assumption is made that the average mature weight is 500 kilograms and that they are growing at 0.5 kilograms per day.
-This is based on expert opinion, taking into account industry data.
-For example, dairy bulls range from small Jerseys through to larger European beef breeds.
-The assumed weight of 500 kilograms and growth rate of 0.5 kilograms per day provide an average weight (at the mid-point of the year) of 592 kilograms.
+No data is available on the liveweights and performance of breeding bulls, which can range from small Jerseys through to larger European beef breeds.
+It is assumed, based on expert opinion and taking into account industry data (Clark et al, 2003), that the average mature weight at 01 January is 500 kilograms and that they are growing at 0.5 kilograms per day.
+This gives an average weight (at the mid-point of the year) of 592 kilograms.

 This is almost 25 per cent higher than the average weight of a breeding dairy cow but it is realistic given that some of the bulls will be of a heavier breed (eg, Friesian and some beef breeds).
-Total emissions are not highly sensitive to these assumed values because breeding bulls make only a small contribution to total emissions, for example, breeding dairy bulls contribute less than 0.1 per cent of emissions from the dairy sector due to the small population of breeding bulls.
+Total emissions are not highly sensitive to these assumed values because breeding bulls make only a small contribution to total animal numbers, for example, breeding dairy bulls contribute less than 0.1 per cent of emissions from the dairy sector.

-Beef cattle: The principal source of information for estimating productivity for beef cattle is livestock slaughter statistics provided by the Ministry of Agriculture and Forestry.
-All growing beef animals are assumed to be slaughtered at two years of age and the average weight at slaughter for the three subcategories (heifers, steers and bulls) is estimated from the carcass weight at slaughter.
-Liveweights at birth are assumed to be 9 per cent of an adult cow weight for heifers and 10 per cent of an adult cow weight for steers and bulls.
+Beef cattle: The principal source of information for estimating productivity for beef cattle is livestock slaughter statistics provided by the Ministry for Primary Industries.
+All growing beef animals are assumed to be slaughtered at two years of age, and the average weight at slaughter for the three subcategories (heifers, steers and bulls) is estimated from the carcass weight at slaughter.
+Liveweights at birth are assumed to be 9 per cent of an adult cow weight for heifers and 10 per cent of an adult cow weight for steers and bulls (Clark et al, 2003).
 As with dairy cattle, growth rates of all growing animals are divided into two periods: birth to weaning and weaning to slaughter.
 Higher growth rates are applied before weaning when animals receive milk as part of their diet.
 Within each period, the same daily growth rate is applied for the entire length of the period.